 6. Avoid fizzy drinks.

 Carbonated beverages contain carbon dioxide to give them that fizz.
-These bubbles however, end up in our digestive track where they can cause distension and gas.
+These bubbles, however, end up in our digestive track where they can cause distension and gas.

-7. Eat smaller meals more often.
+7. Eat smaller meals until you feel better.

 8. Stay hydrated.

 Drink at least two litres of water a day.
 Make sure you’re drinking water between meals as this will support kidney function and detoxification.
 If you’re already feeling bloated, avoid fizzy drinks, as they will only make things worse.
 Make sure your minerals are balanced, which is essential for hydration.